 - Activate your UMD student account

 - You are responsible for any associated course fees.
-All fees must be paid to receive final grades for cross registration courses.

 - Course fees include but are not limited to: music course fees, computer access fees, bookstore charges, and recreation equipment fees.

 - UMD bills are distributed via your UMD email.

 - Monitor your UMD student account online to check your account balance and be aware of payment due dates.
 Check your UMD Student Account to view bills and to make online payments.